-18. Importation is subject to health/food inspection and normal requirements of Customs regulations and the Department of Agriculture and may be subject to the Consumer Packaging and Labeling Act.
+18. Importation is subject to health/food inspection and normal requirements of Customs regulations by the Department of National Revenue and the Department of Agriculture and may be subject to the Consumer Packaging and Labelling Act.

 (6) ENDANGERED SPECIES

 1. By virtue of the Convention on International Trade in Endangered Species of Wild Fauna and Flora, of which Canada is a member, specimens of such species and their by-products are listed on the Import Control List established under the Export and Import Permits Act and subject to licensing.